Skip to content

 168

-def get_var_at_plev(var_env: Union[xr.Dataset, xr.DataArray], p_env: xr.DataArray, p_desired: xr.DataArray, method: str ='log',
+def get_var_at_plev(var_env: Union[xr.Dataset, xr.DataArray], p_env: xr.DataArray, p_desired: xr.DataArray,

-lev_dim: str ='lev'):
+lev_dim: str = 'lev'):

 """